 They also approved the purchase authorizations for two buses by financing through the KY Interlocal School Transportation Association (KISTA).

 The LC Board approved entering Executive Session for the purpose of a Student Discipline Hearing.
 The LC Board approved the return to Open Session.

 The LC Board members approved the request for Unpaid Leave of Absence for Scott Smith through December 30, 2023.

 The acknowledgment of the Superintendent’s Personnel/Action Update was approved.

-The next Regular School Board Meeting will be held on August 21, 2023, at the LCHS library at 6:00 PM.
+The next Regular School Board Meeting will be held on November 20, 2023, at the LCHS library at 6:00 PM.
 All residents are always invited to attend the Lawrence County Board Meetings to become aware of the issues affecting our students and schools.
 The meetings may also be viewed virtually through the public viewing link.
-A copy of the most recent Lawrence County Board agendas & meetings may be found on the current Lawrence County District webpage at www.lawrence.k12.ky.us.
+A copy of the most recent Lawrence County Board agendas and meetings may be found on the current Lawrence County District webpage at www.lawrence.k12.ky.us.